PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 18:11:06
+Last updated: 2024-04-13 18:11:39
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: Bro, bro, bro your broat, gently to the bar Hit on sluts, then do ten shots and... - Barney Stinson